 BIOLOGICAL PROPERTIES

 Because of its high surface area and porous structure, which offer stable microenvironments and shelter for microbial adoption and growth, biochar functions as an efficient microbial habitat (Bolan et al., 2023).
 It provides a source of carbon and nutrients, modifies the physical and chemical characteristics of soil, such as pH and water retention, and promotes the growth of roots and microbial activity (Joseph et al., 2021).
 Additionally, biochar amendments lower the metabolic quotient (qCO2), indicating more effective microbial carbon use and possibly greater carbon sequestration in soils, the effects on microbial communities vary depending on soil conditions and biochar characteristics (e.g., feedstock, pyrolysis temperature), but they generally encourage positive changes in microbial composition, such as increased fungal dominance and enhanced enzyme activities (Zhou et al., 2017).
 But not every microbial group reacts in the same way.
-Oligotrophic species and some fungal lineages can decrease while copiotroph bacteria frequently multiply, especially when high pH biochar raises the pH of the soil over their ability (Dai et al., 2021).
+Oligotrophic species and some fungal lineages can decrease while copiotroph bacteria frequently multiply, especially when high pH biochar raises the pH of the soil beyond their ability (Dai et al., 2021).

 BIOCHAR AND SOIL FERTILITY